Here are some new Thanksgiving rituals to bring extra meaning and flavor to your holiday from Nina Simone.

 This role does not have to fall on the host, but someone who is willing should offer a few words contextualizing the meal.
 That’s the way-too-many-syllables- way of saying that though yes, Thanksgiving is a holiday celebrated throughout the United States, around your table, Thanksgiving is happening in a very particular way with this particular group of people.
 What does Thanksgiving mean here, today, this year?

 Often this involves naming certain realities that do not feel light.
 Don’t be afraid of that.
-Remember, at the first Thanksgiving the Pilgrims gathered with only half of the group that had first arrived in Plymouth.
+Remember, on the first Thanksgiving the Pilgrims gathered with only half of the group that had first arrived in Plymouth.
 Realities are around us, naming them does not give them more power, it releases tension.
 And then you get to eat.

 New Thanksgiving Rituals: Improv Hour

 Do you have a gaggle of young cousins or a friend coming to your table?
 Consider giving them a project and some props or costumes.
-Preparing a sketch on Thanksgiving or – depending on your Creative Types – topic of their choice occupies the group while final preparations are done, and entertains turkey-satiated adults after dinner, creating meaning and memory on Thanksgiving.
+Preparing a sketch on Thanksgiving or – depending on your Creative Types – the topic of their choice occupies the group while final preparations are done, and entertains turkey-satiated adults after dinner, creating meaning and memory on Thanksgiving.

 Know Your Guests